aeternity/protocol/channels/ON-CHAIN.md

 Each party keeps a state tree specific for the channel.
 It consists of all the channel data: accounts, contracts and etc. and has the same structure as the on-chain state tree.
 Off-chain transactions update this channel auxiliary tree.
-It is a responsibility of the parties to keep this it locally.
+It is a responsibility of the parties to keep this locally.
 Solo closing transactions provide a proof of inclusion for it instead of posting the whole tree.
 Each off-chain update consists of updates being applied on top of channel state